-If the possibilities of digital sovereignty have you all revved up (us too), but you’re stuck on how to unlock it for yourself, we have some news for you: Manifold Contract Creator is a platform aiming to help you overcome this problem, and unleash your Web3 power.
+If the possibilities of digital sovereignty have you all revved up (us too), but you’re stuck on how to unlock it for yourself, there is some news for you: Manifold Contract Creator is a platform aiming to help you overcome this problem, and unleash your Web3 power.

-Manifold is an open-source platform with an easy-to-use interface that allows NFT creators to write their own bespoke NFT smart contracts – without a degree in coding – and mint them to the blockchain.
+Manifold is an open-source platform with an easy-to-use interface.
+It allows NFT creators to write their own bespoke NFT smart contracts – without a degree in coding – and mint them to the blockchain.

-Forget using one size fits all contracts like the ones on NFT marketplaces – Manifold lets creators define their own unique smart contract conditions, giving meaningful ownership of the resulting assets.
-Tools like these may not give the same depth of options as building code from scratch, but for creators engaging with the Web3 marketplace, or anyone looking to explore the limits of what digital ownership means, Manifold is the ultimate NFT minting platform where you can learn the ropes, as you get to grips with the ins and outs of coding.
+Forget using one size fits all contracts like the ones on NFT marketplaces.
+Manifold lets creators define their own unique smart contract conditions, giving meaningful ownership of the resulting assets.
+Tools like these may not give the same depth of options as building code from scratch.
+For creators engaging with the Web3 marketplace, or anyone looking to explore the limits of what digital ownership means, Manifold is the ultimate NFT minting platform where you can learn the ropes.
+As you get to grips with the ins and outs of coding.

 Digital Ownership: Your Path to Freedom

-NFTs might be surrounded by hype and technical jargon – but at their core, they’re about empowering us to exist in, own and shape our digital universe.
+NFTs might be surrounded by hype and technical jargon.
+At their core, they’re about empowering us to exist in, own, and shape our digital universe.
 To create a “life” online.

-Individuals can now meaningfully own parts of their digital experience just like they do physically; they can programme those items to behave and interact in particular ways; and can ensure their digital identity is enshrined with authenticity in the digital space.
-And all of this is done via tokenized assets – this is the real power of NFTs, and we’ve barely even tapped it yet.
+Individuals can now meaningfully own parts of their digital experience, just like they do physically.
+They can program those items to behave and interact in particular ways.
+Ensuring their digital identity is enshrined with authenticity in the digital space.
+All of this is done via token assets – this is the real power of NFTs, and we’re barely even tapping it yet.

-Do not let the tech put you off – we are at the very beginning of a revolution, and this will produce a totally different world within our lifetimes.
-So keep on learning and make sure you understand exactly how much power is in your hands – you may be very surprised.
+Do not let the tech put you off – this is the very beginning of a revolution.
+This will produce a totally different world within our lifetimes.
+So keep on learning and make sure you understand exactly how much power is in your hands – may be very surprising.